 - deal with mistakes in a positive way?

-Every manager will be different so best to use an individualised development strategy like 1-to-1 coaching.
+Every manager will be different so best to use an individualised leadership development strategy like 1-to-1 coaching or assessments.

 If you have trends or problem areas across the business, you can address these with targeted workshops (providing it’s cost effective!).